ComplianceAsCode/auditree-arboretum/arboretum/technology/auditree/README.md

 * Purpose: Writes the current configuration stored in the ComplianceConfig object to the evidence locker.
 * Behavior: Stores the configuration used to execute the compliance fetchers to the evidence locker and sets a time to live (TTL) to 2 hours.
-This fetcher will refresh the configuration evidence on every execution of the fetchers.
+This fetcher ignores TTL and will refresh the configuration evidence on every execution of the fetchers.
 * Expected configuration elements:
    * None
 * Expected configuration: